-Sterility is vital during an invasive procedure.
+Sterility is vital during an invasive procedure, such as procedures that require the intentional perforation of the patient's skin (e.g., the insertion of intravenous catheters or administration of injections).
 Surgical asepsis aims to eliminate all microorganisms, including pathogens and spores from the object.
 If contamination occurs, sepsis can result.

-Surgical aseptic technique is also used outside of the operating room.
-Procedures such as inserting a urinary catheter, reapplying a sterile dressing, and tracheobronchial airway suctioning, all require an aseptic technique.
+Surgical aseptic technique is also used outside of the operating room, such as when the skin's integrity is broken as a result of trauma, surgical incision, or burns.
+In addition, procedures such as inserting a urinary catheter, reapplying a sterile dressing, and tracheobronchial airway suctioning, all require a surgical aseptic technique.

 When washing your hands, never have the water running down your arm and hands.
 This can lead to dirty water drops from higher up on your arm dripping down and contaminating your hands.
 Always wash with your hands higher than your elbows.
 Your hands/sterile gloves should never drop below your waist.